 COBRA is also called “continuation coverage”.

-Fact 3- In many situations, you will get a notice from the benefits administrator or your group health plan that mentions your plan is coming to an end and you can get COBRA immediately after you get the notice.
-This situation is however not applicable for divorce cases.
+In many situations, you will get a notice from the benefits administrator or your group health plan advising you that your plan coverage is coming to an end and you can apply for COBRA as soon as you are notified except (as above) if coverage ceases as the result of divorce

-Fact 6- Get to talk to your State Health Insurance Program (SHIP) before you select COBRA coverage.
+Talk to your State Health Insurance Program (SHIP) or your marketplace Health Exchange to review your options before you select COBRA coverage.